Winter sea kayaking tour

 In the darkest period from the middle of november to end of january we are all about polar nights with the stars twinkling 24 hours a day.

-With our arctic tent as a basecamp, we suit up in drysuits and keep warm kayaking our way in the sounds, islands and archipelagos surrounding Tromsø.
+Together we gear up in drysuits and keep warm kayaking our way in the sounds, islands and archipelagos surrounding Tromsø.
 Often a seal or two will curiously show up by our side and follow us for a while.
 If luck is on our side we might find ourselves being checked out by a flock of porpoise whales that regularly pass through the sounds.

 We make time to go ashore for a break, to light a fire and warm up with hot drinks and snacks.